lukelev07/simple-database/README.md

 COMMIT – Close all open transaction blocks, permanently applying the changes made in them.
 Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.

-Any data command that is run outside of a transaction block should commit immediately.
-Here are some example command sequences:

-INPUT	   OUTPUT
-BEGIN
-SET a 10
-GET a    10
-BEGIN
-SET a 20
-GET a    20
-ROLLBACK
-GET a    10
-ROLLBACK
-GET a    NULL
-END

 Performance Considerations